Singing the stories of the people who caused and then suffered through the worst manmade ecological disaster in the history of North America—so far.

 Rain Follows the Plow is a unique, collaborative musical project based on an album-length song cycle about the Dust Bowl, written by Oklahoma native, Steve Coffee.
 In an era threatened by ecological catastrophe, the songs comprise an instructive and cautionary tale, perhaps not completely too late.

-Throughout 2016, Rain Follows the Plow is being staged as a folk opera.
-The first such theatrical adaptation of Rain Follows the Plow was staged on February 8 at the NextStop Theater in Herndon, VA.
-Photos and testimnoials can be found on the Facebook Event page.
-On June 2, a performance was given at Jammin Java in Vienna, VA.
-Rain Follows the Plow has been accepted into the 2016 Capital Fringe festival.
-See sidebar.
+Throughout 2016, Rain Follows the Plow was staged in the DC area as a folk opera, culminating in a triumphant run at the Capital Fringe festival.
+The first theatrical adaptation of Rain Follows the Plow was staged on February 8 at the NextStop Theater in Herndon, VA.
+Photos from that show are below, and audience testimonials can be found on The Shows page.